kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Task 9 - Add
 store process.argv[2] in a and then process.argv[3] in b.
 Then add(a, b).
 And then use console.log(add())

+## Task 10 - Factorial
+Encounters a lot of errors here, mostly with typing.
+This function is a recursive one. n * (n-1)!